This version of our terms will apply from 1 July 2022. If you would like to see the terms that apply until 1 July 2022, please click here.

 We always do our best, but we realise that things sometimes go wrong.
 If you have a complaint, please contact us.
 We will accept and consider any complaint sent by you to us.
 Our final response to your complaint, or a letter explaining why the final response has not been completed, will be provided to you within 15 business days after your complaint is made, and in exceptional circumstances, within 35 business days (and we will let you know if this is the case).

-Remember, Savings Vaults are provided by both us and the Bank.
+Remember, Savings Vault is provided by both us and the Bank.
 We’ll try to help you with your complaint, but if it relates to a service provided by the Bank, we may have to refer you to them.

 Out of court dispute resolution authority for complaints related to financial services